 Select a video stream to set as the recording source.
 The default format of the video stream is Stream 1.
-Select a preferred stream from the drop-down list and click on Save to apply the setting.
+Select a preferred stream from the drop-down list.
+Click on Save to apply and store the settings.

 Recording Filename Format